High Availability and Redundancy in a Single ExpressRoute Circuit

 To provision the secondary circuit connection, simply create another PacketFabric hosted cloud connection using the same service key.

 Enter the same VLAN IDs, capacity, and on-ramp location.
-Select a different source port; we do not support landing both the primary and secondary connection on the same PacketFabric access port.
+For better redundancy, you should select a different source port.
 That port should be in a different availability zone than the primary connection.

 NOTE: Although you are automatically allocated a primary and secondary circuit connection within the Microsoft Enterprise Edge (MSEE), you are not required to use both.